 For this reason, I almost always treat both sides on patients.
 You may find that you have trigger points only on one side for any given muscle, but always check both sides before making that assumption.

-The above is an edited extract from pain relief with Trigger Point Self Help by Valerie DeLaune.
-Valerie is a licensed acupuncturist and certified neuromuscular therapist who teaches trigger point workshops nationally.
+The above is an edited extract from "Pain Relief with Trigger Point Self Help" by Valerie DeLaune.
+Valerie is a licensed acupuncturist and certified neuromuscular therapist who teaches trigger point therapy workshops nationally.

 This trigger point therapy blog is intended to be used for information purposes only and is not intended to be used for medical diagnosis or treatment or to substitute for a medical diagnosis and/or treatment rendered or prescribed by a physician or competent healthcare professional.
 This information is designed as educational material, but should not be taken as a recommendation for treatment of any particular person or patient.
 Always consult your physician if you think you need treatment or if you feel unwell.

 Get unlimited access to streaming education from just $19.95/mo.